 You can see the list of all current and previous CI runs at this URL: https://github.com/bokeh/bokeh/actions

 Bokeh’s CI runs tests on Linux, macOS, and Windows.
 It also runs tests with different versions of Python.
-The various testing environments are defined in their respective YAML files in the ci folder.
-In case you add or change dependencies, you need to update these files, in addition to environment.yml in the source checkout directory.
+The various testing environments are defined in their respective YAML files in the conda folder.
+In case you add or change dependencies, you need to update these files.

 CI services provide finite free build workers to Open Source projects.
 Please group your commits into meaningful chunks of work before pushing to GitHub instead of pushing every commit individually.
 This will help you be considerate of others who require access to these limited resources.